sass/sass/doc-src/SASS_CHANGELOG.md

 * Make `is-superselector("a > c d", "a > b c d")` return `false`.
 This also fixes some related `@extend` behavior.

+* A `/` in a parenthesized list is consistently treated as a plain `/` unless it meets the criteria for being treated as division.

 * In `sass-convert`, ensure that literal `/`es are preserved.

 ## 3.4.16 (10 July 2015)